 Basic Page Sidebar Menu PFWF

-PFWF activities are overseen by a council comprised of women faculty representing all 12 schools and all ranks at Penn.
+PFWF activities are overseen by a council comprised of women faculty and their allies representing all 12 schools and all ranks at Penn.
 The Council also serves as an advisory committee to the Office of the Provost on issues of interest to women faculty, including the development of centralized initiatives for women faculty and relevant reports to the University of Pennsylvania community.

 - Advocates for policies and practices that promote equity for women faculty;